ZimCodes/zoad-firefox/README.md

 ## License
 Zoad is licensed under the MIT License.

-See the MIT and Apache-2.0 for more details.
+See the [MIT](https://github.com/ZimCodes/zoad-firefox/blob/main/LICENSE) License for more details.